horovod/tutorials/fashion_mnist/README.md

 ### Add learning rate warmup

-Many models are sensitive to using large learning rate immediately after initialization and can benefit from learning rate warmup.
-The idea is to start training with lower LR and gradually raise it to target LR over few epochs.
-Horovod has convenient `LearningRateWarmupCallback` for Keras API that implements that logic.
+Many models are sensitive to using a large learning rate (LR) immediately after initialization and can benefit from learning rate warmup.
+The idea is to start training with lower LR and gradually raise it to a target LR over a few epochs.
+Horovod has the convenient `LearningRateWarmupCallback` for the Keras API that implements that logic.

 Since we're already using `LearningRateScheduler` in this code, and it modifies learning rate along with `LearningRateWarmupCallback`, there is a possibility of a conflict.
 In order to avoid such conflict, we will swap out `LearningRateScheduler` with Horovod `LearningRateScheduleCallback`.

-We will replace the following code:
+Replace the following code:

 ```python
 def lr_schedule(epoch):